DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

 This is not the only way to achieve this, but I found this method works well and helps you complete the task relatively quickly.

+You will need a GitHub account.

 ## Step 1.
 Fork the GitHub Repo and clone to your local machine

-- Go to the [here](https://github.com/saltedlolly/DigiByte-DigiFacts-JSON)] and click 'Fork' in the top right.
+- Go to [here](https://github.com/saltedlolly/DigiByte-DigiFacts-JSON) and 'Fork' the main repo to your personal Github account.
-- Clone the forked repo to your local machine.
+- Clone the forked repo to your local machine so you can work on it.
 You can do this using [GitHub Desktop](https://desktop.github.com/)

 ## Step 2.
 Setup Visual Studio Code